FreeCAD/FreeCAD/src/Mod/Fem/coding_conventions.md

     - One empty line
     - FreeCAD-specific imports from module FreeCAD
     - One empty line
-    - other FreeCAD non Gui imports
+    - Other FreeCAD non Gui imports
     - One empty line
-    - FreeCAD Gui imports guraded by if statement
+    - FreeCAD Gui imports:
+        - The import of Gui modules should be guarded by a 'if FreeCAD.GuiUp:'
-        - on Gui only modules the guard is not needed
+        - On Gui only modules the guard is not needed
-        - same as above but withoud an empty line
+        - Same as above but without an empty line
-        - Standard libray imports
+        - Standard library imports
         - Third-party Gui imports
         - FreeCAD-specific imports from module FreeCADGui
         - other FreeCAD Gui imports